Process Development – Flow Chemistry

 Examples of the successful use of photochemistry in flow are:

 - Production of vitamin D

 - Production of artemisinin (a first-line antimalarial treatment)

 - Production of ε-caprolactam

 Amar Chemistry Pvt.
-Ltd. provides its process development services in collaboration with NJ Bio.
+Ltd. provides its process development services in collaboration with its affiliate NJ Bio.

-Our process development services can be provided as Blended FTE Model with our partners at NJ Bio in the USA.
+Our process development services can be provided as Blended FTE Model with our its affiliate NJ Bio in the USA.
 In a typical set-up for process development for the scale-up from mg- to kg-quantities, screening of the reactions conditions and process parameters would be performed in India while the key steps of the route and the scale-up reaction would be performed in the USA.